Preposition – “Without”

 (They pitched a tent outdoors and camped in the wild.)

-The concert was so popular that people stood without to listen.
+The concert was so popular that people stood without listening.

 (The concert was crowded, and some people stood outside to listen.)